luna/luna-book/polymorphism.md

     x y z :: Real
 ```

-What if we wanted a `Vector` of `Int`s?
+What if we needed a `Vector` of `Int`s?
 In the current approach, it would require us to create another class just for this purpose.
 We can, however add a type parameter to the `Vector` class:

 ```haskell
 class Vector a: